 Who knew this simple Leftover Prime Rib Hash would be so incredible with its pan fried potatoes and prime rib beef chunks?!
 I'm not kidding!
 The first time I used the leftovers from a prime rib roast for a Christmas morning breakfast hash the whole family was just stunned at how great it was!

 Use either the rendered fat from your prime rib roast, or extra virgin olive oil, and heat your large skillet or frying pan to medium heat.
-Cook the cubed potatoes, minced onion and garlic on medium heat for about 3 minutes until the potatoes are starting to get tender and the onion is translucent.
+Cook the cubed potatoes, minced onion and garlic on medium heat for about 3 minutes until the potatoes are starting to get tender and the onion is no longer translucent.

 Add the seasoning: turmeric, nutmeg, paprika, ground sage, tarragon, and salt & pepper (to taste).
 Cook for 8-10 minutes, browning the potatoes.
 Add the cubed prime rib and cook for 4-5 minutes.

 Cook on medium high for an additional 5 minutes, flipping the hash as needed to brown your hash and get your desired level of crispiness. *Leave the hash in halves or quarters of the flattened hash, turning the whole pieces to brown.
 Break up the hash once both sides are browned and continue to brown to your preferred consistency.

-Dish up the leftover prime rib hash with the egg(s) served on top, add parsley for garnish (optional).
+Dish up the leftover prime rib hash with the egg(s) served on top, add fresh chopped parsley for garnish (optional).